Philippines fishermen back at disputed shoal in South China Sea

 - China had blockaded the fertile fishing ground since 2012

-(CNN)Philippine ships have been allowed to access the contested Scarborough Shoal in South China Sea, with Chinese ships not harassing Filipino fisherman for the first time in years.
+(CNN)Philippine ships have been allowed to access the contested Scarborough Shoal in the South China Sea, with Chinese ships not harassing Filipino fisherman for the first time in years.

-Philippines Defense Secretary Delfin Lorenzana told CNN Monday that Chinese patrol boats guarding the small but strategic reef had allowed Filipino boats to enter and fish in the nearby waters.
+Philippines Defense Secretary Delfin Lorenzana told CNN Monday that aerial surveillance had showed that Chinese patrol boats were still guarding the small but strategic reef but had allowed Filipino boats to enter and fish in the nearby waters.

 "They are still there, but they are not harassing or preventing our fishermen from fishing," he said.